CONSULTANT PLASTIC SURGEON

 Your surgery will be performed in an accredited hospital and is usually performed on an outpatient basis unless you and Dr Ricardo have made other plans for your immediate postoperative recovery.
 You must arrange for a friend or family member to drive you to and from surgery and to stay with you the first night following surgery.

 Dr Ricardo and the entire staff will provide thorough preoperative instructions and answer any questions you may have.
-The goal is to help you achieve the most beautiful and natural-looking results, as well as to make your surgical experience as easy, comfortable, and safe as possible.
+The goal is to help you achieve the most beautiful, natural-looking results and to make your surgical experience as easy, comfortable, and safe as possible.

 What are the steps of a septoplasty?